IIITB-ARUL/IIITB-ASIC-Class/readme.md

 As we can infer from the above image the yosys synhtesize a nand logic.The nand logic contains a stacked nmos where as nor logic contains stacked pmos.The stacked pmos is always bad because the pmos has poor mobility.
 To improve this we have to make this cell really a wide cell to get good logical circuit which requires more area.This can impact the overall chip area and potentially reduce the number of gates that can be integrated onto a chip.

+**Flat Synthesis:**
+It is the opposite of hierarchical synthesis in the context of digital design, particularly in RTL (Register Transfer Level) design.
+While hierarchical synthesis involves breaking down a complex design into smaller modules and then integrating them hierarchically, flat synthesis refers to synthesizing the entire design as a single, monolithic unit without using hierarchical module decomposition.